 The lack of specifics is brilliant, as it leaves the reader free to imagine the most horrific of cliff faces.
 No mention is made of ropes or ladders, although the men were heavily loaded with weapons and ammunition.
 A year later in Normandy, American Rangers assaulting the 30m vertical cliffs at Pointe du Hoc used ropes on grapnel hooks launched by rockets, as well as fireman’s ladders.
 So how vertical can Harrison’s cliffs have been?
 No mention is made of overhangs or undercuts, which rules out much of the worst of the cliffs at the cape.

 Deakins’ own account of Sicily says the men landed on a strip “strewn with large boulders and rocks”, under “quite a low cliff”.
-They then moved forward in order to scale it, finding it “not much of an obstacle” and a “seemingly easy” climb.
+They then moved forwards in order to scale it, finding it “not much of an obstacle” and a “seemingly easy” climb.
 This is plausible, and presumably if Deakins had climbed a vertical cliff he would have remembered it, despite the passage of so many years.
 Clearly, Deakins’ account undermines Harrison’s account, if Deakins was with him.

 Not So Formidable Cliffs?

 There are other accounts of the cliffs not being formidable.
 Lt Johnny Wiseman, of 1 Troop, makes nothing of them, saying only “we had the cliffs to climb, we got up the cliffs” (although in another version of his story he mentions in an equally passing manner that scaling ladders were used).
 Gavin Mortimer, in his book (see below), quotes two men from 3 Troop saying the cliffs were “easy” (though that may apply to a different part of the cliffs, as 3 Troop’s objective was different from 2 Troop’s).
-Stuart McClean, in his book (see below), says Private Jack Nixon of 3 Troop reported no climbing at all, as there were steps cut into the rock by the Italians.
+Stewart McClean, in his book (see below), says Private Jack Nixon of 3 Troop reported no climbing at all, as there were steps cut into the rock by the Italians.

 More tellingly, Mortimer quotes Bob McDougall, who he says was in Harrison’s section.
-Once ashore, a mate of McDougall’s apparently encouraged him to follow him along the beach, where they found “a path that led from the beach to the top”.
+Once ashore, a mate of McDougall’s apparently encouraged him to follow him along the shore, where they found “a path that led from the beach to the top”.
 Officers did not usually approve of their men wandering off on their own, but if this is in fact correct, and there was a path nearby, why would Harrison have then led the rest of his men up a vertical cliff ?